TemugeB/python_stereo_camera_calibrate/README.md

 **Bonus**

 My coding partner came looking for food.
-Enjoy my hamster, Milky.
+Enjoy my hamster, Milky, whose contribution to this package include climbing up my leg and running on the table looking for food.

 ![image](https://user-images.githubusercontent.com/36071915/175040471-e5636e11-a796-4844-a20d-8d7387332b52.png)